Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 My favorite square, surrounded by colorful colonial houses and trees.
 Map.

-2# Churches in Cartagena’s walled city
+2# Churches in the old town

 Iglesia de San Pedro Claver